engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

 - **Learning Capability:** Users can train the bot with new phrases and responses using simple commands.
 - **Highly Customizable with Small Data:** You just have to upload your own training data in a .txt file, more info below.

-##  How it works
+## How It Works
+The bot uses a combination of text processing and machine learning algorithms to generate intelligent responses in real-time.
+Here’s a breakdown of the core components:

-- **Text Processing:** The bot cleans and normalizes user input by tokenizing the text and applying stemming techniques to focus on word roots.
+- **Text Processing:** The bot first cleans and normalizes user input by breaking down the text into tokens (words) and applying stemming techniques to focus on the root form of each word.
+The data is also augmented with a dictionary of common synonyms.
+This ensures that different forms of a word or similar words (e.g., "running" vs. "run", "movies" vs "films") are treated as the same concept.

-- **TF-IDF & k-NN:** These algorithms are used to calculate the importance of words and find the most relevant response calculating the *cosine similarity* from the bot's knowledge base.
+- **TF-IDF & k-NN Algorithms:**
+  - **TF-IDF (Term Frequency-Inverse Document Frequency):** This algorithm calculates the importance of each word in the user's input relative to the entire knowledge base.
+Words that are more unique to the input are given higher weights.
+  - **k-NN (k-Nearest Neighbors):** The bot then uses the k-NN algorithm to compare the processed input against all stored interactions, calculating the *cosine similarity* between vectors representing these interactions.
+The bot selects the response corresponding to the most similar previous interaction.

+### Implementation of Cosine Similarity

+To determine the most relevant response, the bot calculates the cosine similarity between the input vector and each interaction vector in its knowledge base.
+Cosine similarity measures the angle between two vectors, providing a numerical value that represents their similarity.

-**Implementation of the Cosine Similarity**
+**Simple example of Cosine Similarity**
 <p align="center">
   <img src="https://github.com/user-attachments/assets/c76f036a-48a3-412c-ab8d-c5bc4d35f176" alt="Two-simplified-documents-are-represented-as-vectors-of-word-count-Their-cosine">
 </p>